versatiles-org/node-release-tool/README.md

 $ vrt doc-insert
 Usage: vrt doc-insert [options] <readme> [heading] [foldable]

-takes Markdown from stdin and insert it into a Markdown file
+Insert Markdown from stdin into a specified section of a Markdown file.

 Arguments:
-  readme      Markdown file, like a readme.md heading     Heading in the Markdown file (default: "# API") foldable    Make content foldable (default: false)
+  readme      Path to the target Markdown file (e.g., README.md). heading     Heading in the Markdown file where content should be placed.
+              Default is "# API". (default: "# API") foldable    Whether to wrap the inserted content in a foldable section.
+              (default: false)

 Options:
   -h, --help  display help for command